jjfiv/chai/README.md

 ## Version Support

-Supports the now-deprecated Java 7 and Java 8.
+Supports Java 8 and above.
+I love default methods on interfaces and lambdas in general.
 I have Travis double-checking my commits so that I don't break anything.

 ## Documentation